Ndabakhosi/Ndabakhosi/README.md

-- 👋 Hi, I’m @Ndabakhosi
+- 👋 Hi, I’m Makhosazana, and i enjoy Crunching Numbers.
-- 👀 I’m interested in ...
 - 🌱 I’m currently learning Data Analysis.
 I hope to interact with you and share my work with you.
 - I want to use this platform to grow and better my skillset and become a skilled Data Analyst.